AncientLeGrey/torquebox.rpm/README.md

 yum install torquebox-docs
 ```

-These docs are accessible at at http://localhost:8080/docs .
+These docs are accessible at http://localhost:8080/docs .

 ## Usage